grenaud/glactools/README.md

    cd glactools
    make

+For MacOS, if you get the problem: fatal error: 'lzma.h' file not found, this is a problem building htslib with homebrew, please refer to the following htslib page: https://github.com/samtools/htslib/issues/493

 4) (optional) Either put the executable in the overall path or add the path to your $PATH environment or add an alias to be able to call "glactools" from any directory.

 Quick start